Javed Bashir: Coke Studio Pakistan

+Albums and singles

 Television and reality shows

 Javed Bashir has also sung a couple of original sound tracks for Pakistani TV Serials.

-Lollywood (Pakistani Cinema)
+Lollywood (Pakistani cinema)

 Javed Bashir has recently made his debut in the movie Moor.
 He has also sung a song in the movie Manto.

-Pollywood (Indian Punjabi Cinema)
+Pollywood (Indian Punjabi cinema)

 Bashir made his debut in the Punjabi movie Mitti Na Pharol Jogiya.
 He has sung the title song of this movie.

 Bollywood

 Javed Bashir made his entry in Bollywood through A. R. Rahman's scored movie Yuva, in which his presence was heard in background score where he sang Alaps and Sargams.
 He debuted in Bollywood as playback singer with Kahaani's "Piya Tu Kaahe Rootha Re" composed by Vishal–Shekhar.
 Next came "Tera Naam Japdi Phiran" from Cocktail.
 Pritam composed the music for that film.
 He also sang "O Re Khuda" for him for another film that year, Rush.
 The year 2013 began with the solo track "Murabba" from Bombay Talkies.
 His latest songs include "Mera Yaar" and "O Rangrez" from the movie Bhaag Milkha Bhaag, composed by Shankar–Ehsaan–Loy, and "Ye Tune Kya Kiya" from Once Upon Ay Time in Mumbai Dobaara!, with music by Pritam.